-How to Optimise Content for Social Media Distribution
+The Best Techniques for Optimising Content for Social Media Distribution

 If you want to see the greatest amount of interaction and engagement on your posts through social media, you need to be sure you optimise content for distribution on those networks.

-You can have written the most meticulously researched, expertly analysed article imaginable that is destined to change perceptions within your industry - but if you haven't spent a good amount of time (more time than spent writing, even) on distributing and promoting it, then don’t expect a huge ROI any time soon.
-Or ever.
+You can have written the most meticulously researched, expertly analysed article imaginable that is destined to change perceptions within your industry – but if you haven’t spent a good amount of time (more time than spent writing, even) on distributing and promoting it, then don’t expect a huge ROI any time soon, or ever.

-The most successful content marketers aren’t always the best writers.
-They are the ones who understand the social media landscape.
+The most successful content marketers aren’t always the best writers; they are the ones who understand the social media landscape.
 There are many reasons social networks are the ultimate content distribution platform.
 To start with, they offer the ability to easily integrate and share content.
 They also have the power to target a specific sub-section of users.
 This all maximises the possibility for widespread engagement, resulting in an insurmountable reach.

 Why you need to optimise content for distribution

 While the vast majority of marketers have a good grasp of the positives, not all of them are using social media to its full potential because they do not know how to optimise content properly for distribution.

 For example, you may have pinpointed the correct network and the exact time of the day to post for the highest rate of clicks, but if you haven’t properly optimised your headline, image or message to provoke a response from the widest variety of users, you can’t realistically expect those clicks.
 However, below is some of our best advice for optimising your content for social media distribution.

 Writing a better title or headline for your content will not only work wonders for content distribution, it could also have a far better long-game impact on your SEO.
 Great content writers can spend hours meditating on the best headline structure as it is just as, if not more, important than the article itself.